mwarning/device-observatory/README.md

 ip link set dev mon0 up
 ```

+This can also be done via the create_monitor setting in /etc/config/device-observatory on OpenWrt.

 ## Build for OpenWrt

 For building OpenWrt on Debian Linux, you need to install these packages: